CollectionSpace launched for the BAM/PFA Art Collection

 The CollectionSpace team in Research IT worked closely with BAM/PFA professionals to customize CollectionSpace and migrate data from a FileMaker Pro system.
 The group took advantage of CollectionSpace's capacity for extension and customization so that it works well with established BAM/PFA workflows, and developed new possibilities for streamlined operations.
 The CollectionSpace team has also built a number of essential reports and provides images and metadata for BAM/PFA's web site.

 This CollectionSpace launch represents a major accomplishment for UC Berkeley and for the CollectionSpace community as a whole!
-More information is available on the deployment wiki (BAM/PFA Art), and the project code is in GitHub.
-Contact the CollectionSpace team at research-it@berkeley.edu if you'd like to learn more about this new deployment.
+More information is available on the deployment wiki (BAM/PFA Art(link is external)), and the project code is in GitHub(link is external).
+Contact the CollectionSpace team at research-it@berkeley.edu(link sends e-mail) if you'd like to learn more about this new deployment.

 The image that accompanies this article is provided by the Berkeley Art Museum: Hans Hofmann: Effervescence, 1944; oil, India ink, casein, and enamel on plywood panel; 54 3/8 x 35 7/8 in.; gift of the artist.